kabaacke-psy/Helpful-Snippets/README.md

       You may find yourself wanting to run a process in parallel (i.e. multiple processes running simultaneously) within a python script.
 In this example, we use a parallel for loop in python to smooth fMRI images using nilearn.
 The process can be divided into 3 main steps: 1) setting up string patterns to read and write files, 2) defining a function to run in parallel, and 3) calling the function in parallel.
 This snippet will go through each process with an example which callas a python script using variables in nested for loops.

   - Data Management
+    - *cluster_file_transfer.ipynb*:

+- In Progress

+  *Files or placeholders for scripts which have not been completed or fully documented*
+- Resources

+  *Dependencies or references for snippets and runnables*
 ## Authors
 - Kyle Baacke; kbaacke2@illinois.edu; https://github.com/kabaacke-psy